jmfrancklab/pyspecdata/conda_upgrade.md

 not allowed already.

-in the pySpecData git distro, check out a python 2 branch (as of this writing, master is python 2, but that will change)
+in the pySpecData git distro, check out a python 2 branch (as of this writing, that will be py2)

 Check that “which gcc” (bash) or “where gcc” (dos) points to a command inside the anaconda `envs\py2` folder (if you experience a 127 error